 Option 1: Arrive via Dr Penfield Avenue and ask to be dropped off at the Dr Penfield/Stanley intersection.
-You can access the Faculty through the west door (Stanley) or through the cafeteria door as described above.
+You can enter the Faculty through the west door (Stanley) or through the cafeteria door as described above.

 - Be advised parking is currently extremely limited around the Faculty (see below).

-- A delivery drop-off zone has been reserved on Dr Penfield Avenue, near the Stewart Biology Building (1205 Dr Penfield).
+- A delivery drop-off zone has been reserved on Dr. Penfield Avenue, near the Stewart Biology Building (1205 Dr Penfield).
 See map 1 above.